Heights on square of modular curves: Introduction

-The methods used in this paper are mainly explicit arakelovian techniques for modular curves and abelian varieties.
+The methods used in this paper are mainly explicit Arakelov techniques for modular curves and abelian varieties.
 Such techniques and results have been pioneered, as far as we know, by Abbes, Michel and Ullmo at the end of the 1990s (see in particular \cite{AU95}, \cite{MU98} and \cite{Ul00}, whose results we here eagerly use).
 They have subsequently been revisited and extended in the work developed by Edixhoven and his school, as mainly (but not exhaustively) presented in the orange book~\cite{CE11}.
-The tools developed there were motivated by algorithmic Galois-representations issues, but they are very fit for our rational points questions, as shall be clear all through the coming pages.
-We similarly hope that the effective arakelovian results about modular curves and jacobians we work out here shall prove useful in other contexts\footnote{For recent investigations related to more general questions of effective bounds of algebraic points on curves, one can check~\cite{CVV16}.}.
+That work was motivated by algorithmic Galois-representations issues, but its tools are well suited to our rational points questions, as we wish to show here.
+We similarly hope that the effective Arakelov results about modular curves and jacobians we work out in the present article shall prove useful in other contexts\footnote{For recent investigations related to more general questions of effective bounds of algebraic points on curves, one can check~\cite{CVV16}.}.

 The layout of this article is as follows.
-In Section~2 we start gathering classical instrumental facts on quotients of modular jacobians and minimal regular models of $X_0 (p)$ over algebraic integers.
+In Section~2 we start gathering classical instrumental facts on quotients of modular jacobians and regular models of $X_0 (p)$ over rings of algebraic integers.
 In Section~3 we make a precise description of the arithmetic Chow group of $X_0 (p)$.
-Section~4 provides an explicit comparison theorem between $j$-heights and pull-back of normalized theta height on the Jacobian.
+Section~4 provides an explicit comparison theorem between $j$-heights and pull-back of normalized theta height on the jacobian.
 Section~5 computes the degree and Faltings height of the image of symmetric products within modular jacobians.
-In Section~6 we prove our arithmetic B\'ezout theorem (in the sense of~\cite{BGS94}) for general abelian varieties, relative to cubist metrics (instead of the more usual Fubini-Study metrics).
-This seems more natural, and has the advantage of being quantitatively way more efficient; that is the technical heart of the present paper.
-Then we apply this arithmetic B\'ezout to our modular jacobian after technical computations on metric comparisons.
-Section~7 concludes the computations of the height bounds for quadratic rational points on $X_0 (p^2 )$ by making various intersections, projections and manipulations for which to refer to loc. cit.
+In Section~6 we prove our arithmetic B\'ezout theorem (in the sense of~\cite{BGS94}) for cycles in $J_0 (p)$, relative to cubist metrics (instead of the more usual Fubini-Study metrics).
+This seems more natural, and has the advantage of being quantitatively much more efficient; that constitutes the technical heart of the present paper.
+Then we apply that arithmetic B\'ezout to our modular jacobian after technical computations on metric comparisons.
+Section~7 concludes the computations of the height bounds for quadratic rational points on $X_0 (p )$ by making various intersections, projections and manipulations for which to refer to loc. cit.